nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_s_and_r.md

 There are two key identifiers on the document:

-- The document identifier (mandatory).
+- The Document identifier (mandatory).
 This is found in Bundle.id and is unique for this instance of the document, and is never re-used.
 - The Composition identifier (mandatory).
 This is found in Composition.identifier, and is the same for all documents that are derived from this Composition.

 The document has several dates in it:

-- The document date (mandatory).
+- The Document date (mandatory).
 This is found in Bundle.meta.lastUpdated and identifies when the document bundle was assembled from the underlying Resources.
 - The Composition date (mandatory).
 This is found in Composition.date, which is when the author wrote the document logically Once assembled into a bundle, the document is immutable - its content can never be changed, and the document id can never be reused.
 Any additional documents derived from the same Composition SHALL have a different document id.